kenyapolytechnic/omuga/Notes/Electronics.md

 ## 1. Semi Conductor Theory

-All materials are composed of very small particles called atoms.
+Atomic theory is the scientific theory that matter is composed of particles called atoms.
 They (the atoms) are the building bricks of matter.
 An atom consists of:

 1. A central nucleus of positive charge, around which
 2. Small negative particles called electrons revolved in different paths/orbits.